dborzov/netvis/DESIGNDOC.md

 where `netvisFile` is the parsed JSON.

 ### Controls API
-The following "public" callback functions are available:
+The following "public" callback functions are available

+#### Basic controls
+Basic controls functions are on the root level and are the most commonly used ones.

+- **netVis1.parse(netvisJSON)** load netvis files
-- **updateAll** rebuilds the whole state model from the loaded events: builds up the timeline, resolves the object links and so on
+- **netVis1.updateAll** rebuilds the whole state model from the loaded events: builds up the timeline, resolves the object links and so on
-- **resetPositions** returns all the user-controlled parameters back to the default values, such as selections, object positions on the topology panel and so on
+- **netVis1.resetPositions()** returns all the user-controlled parameters back to the default values, such as selections, object positions on the topology panel and so on
-- **play** switches between the `play` and `pause` mode
+- **netVis1.play()** switches between the `play` and `pause` mode

 A good usage example would be binding one of these functions to the event listener for a button:
 ```js
   $("#reset-positions").click(demo.resetPositions);
 ```

+#### History
+Functions concerning controlling timeline resolution and time intervals model.

+- **netVis1.history.next()** move to the next timeinterval if available.